 Q: Can I substitute the ECC83/12AX7 tubes for lower-gain 5751, 12AU7, etc.?

-A: While we feel 12AX7 types are best, you can substitute tube types for 5751, 12AY7 and 12AT7, BUT the 12AU7 draws much more current and we do NOT advocate its use in the HMV2/Lynch Mod circuits.
-Also note that the cathode follower position where the HMV2E and Lynch Mod are used in a Marshall can be hard on tubes (regardless of the use of the HMV2E/Lynch Mod), which is why we recommend use of JJ ECC83S tubes overall unless you have NOS vintage tubes on hand.
+A: While we feel 12AX7 types are best, you can substitute tube types for 5751, 12AY7 and 12AT7 and 12AU7.
+Please note that the cathode follower position where the HMV2E and Lynch Mod are used in a Marshall can be hard on tubes (regardless of the use of the HMV2E/Lynch Mod), which is why we recommend use of JJ ECC83S tubes overall unless you have NOS vintage tubes on hand.
 Other current production Russian-made tubes, for the most part, do not tend to have a long life when used in the cathode follower position, regardless of whether or not the HMV2E is being used.